 Why Should I Train My Hamster?

 Training your hamster is a wonderful way to vary your daily playtime and spend time together, and it’s something that both stimulates your pet mentally and creates a strong bond between the two of you.
 It should be said though that this training takes a lot of time and patience, and every hamster is different, so there’s never a guarantee that your hamster will learn these specific tricks, or any tricks at all.

-As with most pets there are advantages of getting a young hamster when it comes to training and getting the hamster used to your and your family, as they have not yet developed habits and routines that can be difficult to break.
-This is not to say you can’t teach an old hamster new tricks, but it will take much longer to train him or her.
+As with most pets there are advantages of getting a young hamster when it comes to training and getting the hamster used to you and your family, as they have not yet developed habits and routines that can be difficult to break.
+This is not to say you can’t teach an old hamster new trick, but it will take much longer to train him or her.

 The most important thing is that your hamster feels comfortable around you, and that your smell and your voice has a positive association.
 Try to always stay calm around your hamster, and avoid raising your voice, as that can cause unnecessary stress.
 Spend a good few weeks together with your hamster before you move on to tricks, so you know that you can trust each other!

 Now you need treats.
 Maybe you already know what your hamster’s favorite is, but if you don’t, we recommend sunflower seeds.
 They are however very fatty, so make sure that you limit the intake to training sessions or special occasions.
 You can also try with small pieces of chopped vegetables like carrots or broccoli.